VonHeikemen/lsp-zero.nvim/README.md

 > Project status: All initial features (the ones I want) have been implemented.
 API is stable, meaning I'm not going to change anything that is documented here or in the help page.
-Still early days so bugs can still be lurking around...
-I haven't found anything, if you have, let me know.
+Still early days so minor bugs can still be lurking around, if you find one let me know.
 >
 > Looking for testers to provide feedback (there is a [discussion open](https://github.com/VonHeikemen/lsp-zero.nvim/discussions/1)).
 I have a added a [minimal config](https://github.com/VonHeikemen/lsp-zero.nvim/wiki/Minimal-test-config) in the wiki, for those who know how to handle multiple configuration files.